There are good reasons why wool gloves are one of the most long-lived and popular types of gloves for thousands of years.

 Wool gloves are among pieces of clothing that come in contact with various surfaces and substances on a daily basis.
 Therefore, they need to be cleaned once a month to keep them looking nice and prevent any bacteria from posing a threat to your health.
 Here’s the proper way to store and wash your wool gloves.

-The gloves should be kept in a well-ventilated space away from potential sources of smokes or unpleasant odors as wool is an easily odor-absorbent material.
-What’s more, you can place a mothball or cedar drawer liners in order to repel months or insect.
+Storage: The gloves should be kept in a well-ventilated space away from potential sources of smoke or unpleasant odors as wool is an easily odor-absorbent material.
+What’s more, you can place mothball or cedar drawer liners in order to repel months or insects.
 But remember to not put them directly onto or next to the gloves as they might absorb the scent as well.

 - Put warm water into a basin and add a drop of gentle dish or hand soap.